Share the love!

 Some (Personal) Barcelona Nostalgia:

-Day 1: Explore Eixample! – Passeig de Gràcia, Plaça de Catalunya, Casa Batlló
+Barcelona Day 1: Explore Eixample! – Passeig de Gràcia, Casa Batlló, and Plaça de Catalunya

-Eixample (pronounced “ayy-sham-pleh”) is one of the most popular Barcelona neighborhoods and is home to many of Gaudi’s masterpieces.
-It is absolutely a must-explore part of the city.
+Eixample (pronounced “ayy-sham-pleh”), aka the New City, is one of the most popular Barcelona neighborhoods.
+It is home to most of Antoni Gaudí’s famous buildings, making it a must-explore part of the city.

-Passeig de Gràcia is one of the main streets of Eixample and a beautiful area to walk through.
-It is home to a lot of shopping (including high-end shopping), restaurants, bars, and 2 of Antoni Gaudí’s most famous buildings!
+Passeig de Gràcia is the main street in Eixample and a beautiful area to walk through.
+It is home to a lot of shopping (including high-end shopping), restaurants, bars, and 2 of Antoni Gaudí’s most famous buildings…which we’ll get to in a minute.

 Views on Passeig de Gràcia